Identification, Images, & Information

 Habitat

-Primarily favoring bare ground in open, sunny, most often semi-arid to arid environments; such as grasslands, desert, mountainsides, rock exposures, etc. However, some do favor woodland areas.
+Primarily favoring bare ground in open, sunny, most often semi-arid to arid environments; such as grasslands, desert, mountainsides, rock exposures, etc., where they are typically well camouflaged to blend in with the substrates.
+However, some do favor woodland areas, and a few will sometimes rest on low vegetation above the ground.

 Life Cycle

 Nearly all have a single annual generation from eggs overwintering in the ground.
 Hatching is mostly in spring with adults maturing in late spring or summer, but may be delayed till summer rains come or even for a period of several years in hot dry climates.
-In some species occasional adults may survive winter in the South.
-At least one species (Trimerotropis pallidipennis) is multiple-brooded southward.
+In some species, occasional adults may survive winter in the South.
+At least one species (Trimerotropis pallidipennis) is multiple-brooded southward, and may survive mild winters in any stage of development.
 Anconia species overwinter primarily, if not entirely, as nymphs.

 Remarks

 This group contains many of our most conspicuous and well known Grasshoppers.
-Rarely are any of economic significance, but they are noticed none-the-less because of their tendency to make themselves both seen and heard when they fly.
+Rarely are any of economic significance, though a few species have been known to experience brief population explosions.
+They are commonly noticed, even when not abundant, because of their tendency to make themselves both seen and heard when they fly.
 Some are quite beautiful, especially upon close examination.
-On the other hand, most are masters of camouflage and are nearly invisible when resting on ground that they closely match in color and pattern.
+On the other hand, most are masters of camouflage and are nearly invisible when resting on ground (or occasionally in vegetation) that they closely mimic in color and pattern.

 Print References